Red-French/RandmTestr/README.md

 # RandmTestr
 SIDE PROJECT.
-This is a simple 'straight JavaScript' project that randomizes test questions and their multiple choice answers.
+This is a simple 'straight JavaScript' project that randomizes test questions as well as their multiple choice answers.